Unscreened Topsoil for Sale in Aledo, TX

 Best for: large-area coverage, seeding, rough landscape areas, rural properties, budget lawn prep.

-Not ideal for: sod installation, fine garden beds, or projects where surface smoothness matters.
+Not ideal for: sod installation, or projects where surface smoothness matters.

 Processed topsoil.
 Screened to remove rocks, roots, and debris.
 Clean, consistent, ready for a finished surface.
 Premium price.